Federal Parent PLUS Loan

 4. Funds disburse to your student's account

-- If your loan application is approved and the Master Promissory Note (MPN) is completed, loan funds are sent directly to GVSU from the U. S. Department of Education and credited directly to your student's account.
+- If your loan application is approved and the Loan Agreement (MPN) is completed, loan funds are sent directly to GVSU from the U. S. Department of Education and credited directly to your student's account.

 - If you apply for a full academic year loan, half of the amount you apply for is disbursed at the start of the fall semester and the other half at the start of the winter semester